 See how Orange County homebuilding soared in 2016

-Pedestrians stroll past construction of the Fusion Apartment Homes on Murphy and McGaw in Irvine on Tuesday, February 21, 2017.
-The sounds of hammers and saws buzz through the air during construction of the Fusion Apartment Homes on Murphy and McGaw in Irvine on Tuesday, February 21, 2017.
+Pedestrians stroll past construction of the Fusion Apartment Homes on Murphy and McGaw in Irvine on Tuesday, Feb.
+21, 2017.
+Homebuilding and new home sales soared in Orange County last year, driven by job growth, rising demand and an abundant supply of new home projects to choose from, industry reports show.

 Add your comments below